What is an AI Agent?

 - Sensor: An electronic device that picks up on environmental changes and sends that information to other electronic devices.
 Through sensors, an agent can observe its surroundings.

 - Actuators: Parts of machines that turn energy into action.
-Actuators are limited to the AI system movement and control.
+Actuators are limited to the movement and control of the AI system.
 Electric motors, gears, rails, and other mechanisms can all function as actuators.

 - Effectors: Devices that have an impact on the environment.
 Effectors include legs, wheels, arms, fingers, fins, wings, and display screens.

-Let’s take a look at some of the features of the AI agents.
+Let’s look at some of the features, benefits, and architecture of AI agents in this article:

 - Autonomous Task Execution – AI Agents can perform tasks end-to-end without human intervention, leveraging advanced machine learning and large language models.
 For example, they can process a customer query, identify the required information from multiple systems, execute relevant actions (e.g., update records or place orders), and confirm the outcome autonomously.